Set Up Information

 Force Mode: Force Mode is open loop, using no feedback from the controller.
 Actual position can still monitored, but has no effect upon the output.

-NOTE: Failure to observe this duty cycle recommendation will usually result in the actuator sustaining damage through overloading.
-Overloading will overheat the coil and may cause it to deform and touch on the magnet housing.
+NOTE: Failure to observe this duty cycle recommendation may result in the actuator sustaining damage through overloading.
+Overloading will overheat the coil and may cause deformation or an impact on the magnet housing.

 If the actuator is in vertical plane with no spring return, it will use a certain amount of power just to hold its position.
 If the payload is excessive, this alone could be enough to exceed the duty cycle.